systemd/mkosi/mkosi/resources/mkosi.md

 - `Acl=`
 - `ToolsTree=`
 - `ToolsTreeCertificates=`

+There are also settings which are passed down to subimages but can be overridden.
+Currently the following settings are passed down to subimages but can be overridden:

+- `ImageId=`
+- `ImageVersion=`

 Images can refer to outputs of images they depend on.
 Specifically, for the following options, mkosi will only check whether the inputs